OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 Does this library support a class HMC5883L with a function setOffset() -- given its same name as the class, let's assume it does, but we can always come back here and look into the library more.

 Ok....let's search the whole repository for 'HMC5883L::setOffset(int, int)'.....
-(You a text editor or other tool of your choice since Arduino IDE does not support subfolders.)
+(You can use a text editor or other tool of your choice since Arduino IDE does not support subfolders.)

 In file robot._define.h we find HMC5883L in the comments besides ROBOT_COMPASS_TYPE 1, but otherwise not used.